 While English might be the planet’s Lingua Franca, in today’s day and age it is better to be at least bilingual.
 Some languages might seem like an easy pick, such as Spanish or French.
-But what are some of the more challenging languages for English speakers to learn?
-Let’s explore.
+Some of the more challenging languages for English speakers to learn are:

-With one more gender than English speakers are used to and unique sounds, this is one of the most difficult languages for speakers.
+With one more gender than English speakers are used to and unique sounds, Icelandic is one of the most difficult languages for speakers.

 Icelandic is a North Germanic language.
 It still retains a lot of the grammatic construction of other ancient Germanic languages.
 English conjugation for the most part is simple regarding verbs, there are not a lot of rules to learn, however Icelandic has so many different conjugating formats it can be a headache for someone not used to a Germanic language.
 Like German, Icelandic has long words with pronunciation that is totally different than English.
 Icelandic also has three gender nouns (he, she, and neutral).